Adarsh-Roy/gthr/plan.md

 - Robust error handling
 - Comprehensive documentation

-# BUG fixes required
+# BUG fixes required (this list keeps getting cleared out)
 - [ ] Fix the bug when cursor scrolls of the view
-- [ ] fix the way to indentify text files, .typ is not being detected by it.
-In fact add a flag so that it just shows everything and leaves it upto the user to include/exclude